T-Mobile Money: 5 Things To Know

 Customer Service

-Not all the reviews you’ll find online about T-Mobile Money are glowing.
+Not all of the reviews are glowing.
 One issue that seems to crop up a lot is people having problems talking with a live customer service agent.

 But when I called T-Mobile Money’s customer service number (866-686-9358), I was connected to a live person after about a minute and a half.